Revised on September 19, 2022.

-If you were in Gensokyo, what kind of things would you like to do?
+If you could visit Gensoukyou, what kind of things would you like to do?

-Since it seems there are lots of dangers, I would love to tour famous places to the extent that they are not dangerous.
-I would donate lots of strange books from my temporary home to Suzunaan, then I’d like to visit the shrine and get some delicious sake as souvenir.
+Since it seems there are lots of dangers, I would love to visit famous places as long as they are not dangerous.
+I would like to donate all the strange books in my house to Suzunaan, then I’d like to visit the shrine and get some delicious sake as a souvenir.

 Looking back on your circle activities so far, what is your best memory?

-Originally we gathered because we wanted to do something fun, so I’d like to find more fun things to make.
-Now I want to fly in the sky during live performances.
+The four of us originally came together to do something fun, so we would like to find and create even more fun things.
+Now I want to fly during live performances.

-Released 27th May 2012.
-This best album contains 9 songs made in the past and 8 songs made for compilations CDs, for a total of 17 songs.
-With this disc you can enjoy vocal tracks of various genres until you are satisfied, and it’s a popular album that condenses BUTAOTOME’s charm.
+Released on May 27th, 2012.
+This best-of album contains 9 songs made in the past and 8 songs made for compilation albums, for a total of 17 songs.
+This is an important album that concentrates the BUTAOTOME charm with just one disc, allowing you to enjoy vocal tracks of various genres to your satisfaction.

-Released 12th August 2013, a “Touhou” full vocal album.
-It has a traditional taste, and it includes mainly serenades which make you feel somehow melanchonic.
+Released on August 12th, 2013, a “Touhou” full vocal album.
+It has a traditional taste, and it is composed mainly of serenades with a somewhat melancholy feel.
 It has 8 tracks, including “Hakanaki Mono Ningen”, an arrangement of “Dullahan Under the Willows”.
 So far 3 albums of this series have been released.

 Kyou ga Saigo no Ichinichi